AdetolaKols/Threat-Hunting-Projects/Port of Entry.md

 - **Evidence Collected:** `C:\ProgramData\WindowsCache` in CLI
 - **Final Finding:** -  The attacker created/used `C:\ProgramData\WindowsCache`; hid it, stored tools and stolen data inside it then zipped and exfiltrated data from this exact directory

-## Defense Evasion - File Extension Exclusions
+## Flag 5 - File Extension Exclusions

 **Objective:**
 Identify how many file extensions were excluded from Windows Defender